trezor/trezor-firmware/README.md

 `(~guard_key) & LOW_MASK`

-That ensures that only one 1 bit is present in each pair xy.
-The guard value is equal to the bits labelled "v" in the guard_key but only at the positions indicated by the guard_mask.
+That ensures that only one 1 bit is present in each pair `xy`.
+The guard value is equal to the bits labelled `v` in the guard_key but only at the positions indicated by the guard_mask.
 The guard value is therefore equal to:

 ```
-	    --------- x bits mask -------- & -- guard_key --
+        -------- x bits mask --------- & -- guard_key --
 guard = (((guard_key & LOW_MASK) << 1) & guard_key) |
         ----- y bits mask ---- & - guard_key shifted to v bits
         (((~guard_key) & LOW_MASK) & (guard_key >> 1))
 ```

 ### Log initialization

-Each log will be stored as 16 consecutive words each initialized to:
+Each log is stored as 16 consecutive words each initialized to:

 `guard | ~guard_mask`

 ### Removing and adding guard bits

-After reading a word from the flash storage we will verify the format by checking the condition
+After reading a word from the flash storage we verify the format by checking the condition:

 `(word & guard_mask) == guard`